abrahamoaks/Hepatitis-Mortality-Prediction-with-Flask-Web-App-Project/README.md

 ## Data-Driven Solution
-  ### Deploying the Model with a Flask Web App
+  ### Productionalizing the Model with a Flask Web App
  + To make the model accessible to end-users, I have developed a user-friendly Flask web application called "Predio."
 The Flask web app, Predio, provides a friendly user interface where users can input relevant parameters through a web form.
 Upon submission, the app processes the input data using the accurately trained cloud based machine learning model and provides the predicted outcome (live or die).
-[Click HERE to Gain FREE Access to the Machine Learning Web App](http://abrahamoaks.pythonanywhere.com/) hosted in the cloud for global usage.
+A demo of the web App is shown below:

 ![Flask App](static/hep_assess.jpg)